-Dr. J. Mark Welch is an Associate Professor and Texas A&M AgriLife Extension Economist in the Department of Agricultural Economics at Texas A&M University specializing in grain marketing.
+Dr. J. Mark Welch is an Associate Professor and Extension Economist – Grain Marketing in the Department of Agricultural Economics at Texas A&M University.
 His research and Extension appointment are focused on the interests of all stakeholders in the Texas grain industry, particularly in the areas of risk management and market analysis.
 By providing relevant, timely, and research-based market and management information, Dr. Welch upholds the mission of Texas AgriLife Extension to serve and improve the lives of the people of Texas.

 Mark received a bachelor’s degree in Economics from Graceland College in Lamoni, Iowa and his Master of Science Degree in Agriculture: Business and Economics from West Texas A&M University.
 He operated a farm and cattle feedlot in Castro County, Texas where he and his wife raised corn, wheat, sugar beets, and two daughters prior to attending Texas Tech University to earn his PhD in Agricultural Economics.